lindseysim/web-common/README.md

 Similarly, the variable might be `isChrome` or `isFirefox` or `isEdge`, as the case dictates.

-Currently, this checks for the following known browsers: Chrome, Firefox, Edge, IE, Safari, Opera, Brave, Samsung Internet, UCBrowser, Yandex, and QtWebEngine.
+Currently, this checks for the following known browsers: Chrome, Firefox, Edge, IE, Safari, Opera, Brave, Samsung Internet, UCBrowser, Yandex, 360 Secure Browser, QQBrowser, Instabridge, Vivaldi, Cốc Cốc, Naver Whale, Puffin, Sleipnir, Amazon Silk, and QtWebEngine.

+For browsers on iOS, Apple forces to be basically skins of Safari Mobile, which may not always be detected some browser don't change the user agent name.
+For what it's worth, Chrome, Firefox, and Edge flavors will have versions under `crios`, `fiox`, and `edgios` while correctly identifying it as a Safari Browser.

-Note that this method of parsing the UserAgent string is somewhat brittle and can be unreliable, especially for those lesser-seen browsers (e.g. Android Browser) or those specific to devices (e.g. Kindle Browser).
+Note that this method of parsing the UserAgent string is somewhat brittle and can be unreliable, especially for those lesser-seen browsers or those specific to devices (like tablets, smart TVs, or gaming consoles).
 If this is critical, it is generally preferred to use feature detection instead.

 &nbsp;